d-exclaimation/pioneer/Documentation/features/async-await.md

 ## Async resolver

-Libraries like Graphiti hasn't yet added `async/await` support, but Pioneer already added some extensions to bridge between Swift-NIO and `async/await`.
+If you are using Graphiti `v1.1` and up, Graphiti should now support `async/await` for resolvers, but Pioneer still add some useful ones to help brigde between Swift-NIO and `async/await`.

+!!!info Async await extensions
+If you are using Graphiti `v1.1` or later, make sure Pioneer is up to date as it will prevent any ambiguity.

+If you are using Graphiti before `v1.1` which hasn't added async await support, make sure Pioneer is in the version before `v0.9.2` to get those async await from Pioneer.
+!!!

 You can write your resolver function with `async/await` whether it is throwing or non-throwing, whether is a regular field resolver or even subscription resolver.